Disturbia (film): Plot

-Ashley arrives, giving Kale a chance to attack Turner.
-He throws him from the top of the stairs before Ashley frees him from his bindings.
-They then jump out of the window into the pool as Turner resurfaces.
-Kale's ankle monitor again alerts the police, and he enters Turner's home to search for his mother.
-In a hidden room, Kale finds ample evidence of Turner's previous murders, including a woman's dress and wig, indicating Turner pretended to be the woman leaving the house the night Kale and Ashley were watching.

-The officer who monitors Kale's escapes arrives at the scene but Turner snaps his neck.
-Meanwhile, Kale stumbles upon the decaying remains of murder victims, as well as their driver's licenses and belongings, and finds his mother bound and gagged in the cellar.
-Turner appears, slashes Kale in the back and pins him to a wall, but before Turner can kill Kale, Julie stabs him in the leg with a screwdriver, allowing Kale to grab a pair of gardening shears and impale Turner in the chest with them, finally killing him.
+Kale enters Turner's home to search for his mother.
+Inside, he finds evidence of Turner's previous murders, including the corpses of his victims and a woman's dress and wig, indicating Turner posed as the woman leaving the house the night Kale and Ashley were watching.
+When Officer Gutierrez arrives, Turner hides in wait for him and snaps his neck.
+Kale finds his mother bound and gagged in the cellar.
+Turner appears, slashes him in the back and pins him to a wall.
+But before Turner can kill Kale, Julie stabs him in the leg with a screwdriver, allowing Kale to impale Turner with gardening shears.